 We would always recommend that charities engage a wide range of MPs with their cause.
 The Charity Parliamentary Monitor allows you to measure your success in this area, through tracking the overall awareness and reputation of your organisation and its campaigning activity.
 Additionally, any groups of MPs that you are targeting – from MPs interested in a specific issue, or from specific constituency types – can also be looked at in more detail with the ‘core group analysis’ add-on to the Charity Parliamentary Monitor.

-Please download the briefing pack below or get in touch with Fiona at email@example.com if you would like to hear more about our parliamentary research at Westminster and across the devolved institutions.
+Please download the briefing pack below or get in touch with Heather at firstname.lastname@example.org if you would like to hear more about our parliamentary research at Westminster and across the devolved institutions.